fatrixienicolieopetina/java-1z0819/working-with-java-data-types/1A-java-primitives.md

    // Auto unboxing happens here
    int j = i;
 ```

+**Unboxing**.
+Converting an object of a wrapper type (`Integer`) to its corresponding primitive(`int`) value is called unboxing.
+The Java compiler applies unboxing when a object of a wrapper class is
+   * Passed as a parameter to a method that expects a value of the corresponding primitive type.
+   * Assigned to a variable of the corresponding primitive type.

+Autoboxing and unboxing lets developers write cleaner code, making it easier to read.

 #### 📌 Object Interning
 Object interning is keeping only one copy of every distinct Java object.
 The object must be immutable.
 These objects are stored in an **_INTERN POOL_** .
 In Java, when primitive values are boxed into a wrapper object, the values are interned, and any boxing conversions  of these values are guaranteed to result in the same object.